-Still observe the general health rules that apply to all pregnant people:
+Still observe the general health rules that apply in pregnancy:

 Exercise during pregnancy

 NHS Choices states: The more active and fit you are during pregnancy, the easier it will be for you to adapt to your changing shape and weight gain.
 It will also help you to cope with labour and get back into shape after the birth.